duanzhenchun/MyRecSys/README.md

 part of the code will rely on the extra lib "SNAP", so you should copy the "snap.py"
 and "_snap.pyd" intofiles such as baiduPy

-I use matlab to implement severak traditional and state of the art recommendation methods, including:
+I use matlab to implement several traditional and state of the art recommendation methods, including:
 1.User based CF
 2.Item based CF
 3.SVD